shotakaha/EDIT2013/README.md

 You need to specify NEVENT (event number) and OFN (output filename) as arguments.
 Output file is created in space-separated-text format.

-Sample command 1:

 ```bash
 $ cd daq
 $ ./adc NEVENT OFN (additional info).
 ```

-Sample command 2: (If you run without any argument, usage will be printed.)
+If you run without any argument, usage will be printed.

 ```bash
 $ ./adc